 The court will give you written notice of the date, time, and location of the trial.
 Most often it will be held in the Superior Court in the county where your original trial was held.
-In Maricopa County, however, the new trial is usually held before the traffic court.
+In Maricopa County, however, the new trial is usually held before the lower court.
 Section VIII contains a list of the fifteen (15) Superior Courts in Arizona and their addresses.

-Step 5: Judgment
+Step 5: Verdict

-After your trial de novo, the court will either find you responsible or not responsible.
-If you are found responsible, a civil sanction will be imposed by the judge or commissioner who presided over the trial de novo.
-Note - the court is not required to impose the same civil sanction that was ordered after your first trial.
+After your trial de novo, the court will announce the verdict.
+If you are found guilty or responsible, you will be sentenced by the judge or commissioner who presided over the trial de novo.
+Note: The court is not required to enter the same sentence that was ordered after your first trial.